 That’s right, you shock your pool to kill all your algae, and the dying algae create phosphates to fertilize algae blooms.

 Every pool store has chemicals to eliminate phosphates.
-From what I understand, they all work the same way, some better than others though.
+From what we understand, they all work the same way, some better than others though.
 They lock up the phosphates into a suspended solid that is filtered out by your filter.
-As the filter clogs with the suspended solid, backwashing sends the former phosphates into the street.
+As the filter clogs with the suspended solid, backwashing and rinsing your filter sends the former phosphates out and down the drain.

 Phosphates feed algae, and chlorine poisons it.
 By simultaneously starving and poisoning algae, algae can be kept in check with a minimum of either poisoning or starvation.

-The best way to achieve day to day chlorination on a pool without a salt chlorinator is with “Trichlor tablets”, those 3 inch tablets of chlorine.
-These tablets are 85% to 90% pure chlorine, and also have conditioner so that the chlorine doesn’t burn off in the hot sun.
-When used in the right quantities and at the right chlorinator settings and in conjunction with a regular program of phosphate elimination, I’ve found that trichlor tablets provide continuous chlorine levels to keep away algae.
+The best way to achieve day to day chlorination on a pool without a salt chlorinator is with “Trichlor tablets”, those 3 inch ( or 200gm ) tablets of chlorine.
+These tablets are 85% to 90% pure chlorine, and also have stabilzer / sun screen / conditioner so that the chlorine doesn’t burn off in the hot sun.
+When used in the right quantities and at the right chlorinator settings and in conjunction with a regular program of phosphate elimination, I’ve found that trichlor tablets provide continuous and sufficient chlorine levels to keep algae at bay.

 The ideal way to introduce trichlor tablets into the system is with an automatic chlorine 200g tablet feeder plumbed into the pool plumbing pipes returning water to the pool.
 Such chlorinators typically have an adjustment determining how quickly the chlorine is consumed.
 The required setting depends on the chlorine level desired, demand in every pool is different.
 In the absence of shocking, I’d raise the level if the chlorine level is high, and lower it if it’s low.
 I typically keep my free chlorine levels between 3 to 5ppm 24/7.
 It is good to have a small buffer in case of heavy rainfall for sustained periods, dilution is a real problem.

 If the pool doesn’t have a built in chlorinator, trichlor tablets can be placed in a floating chlorinator.
 Floating chlorinator must be prevented from settling in front of the skimmer, or high level of newly dissolved chlorine will slowly destroy the pump and filter.
 One way to keep it away from the skimmer is to tie it to a railing or put some sort of anchor on it.
 In my opinion, it’s possible that a floating chlorinator could represent a safety problem – I don’t like having 90% pure chlorine sitting right there where people are swimming.

-Trichlor tablets should never be placed in the skimmer.
-Doing so could take years off the motor or filter or filter grids or multiport valve.
-High concentration chlorine is very corrosive on any equipment that this comes into contact with.
+Trichlor tablets should never be placed in the skimmer box.
+Doing so could take years of life off the motor shaft mechanical seal, pool heater and Filter.
+High concentration levels of chlorine is very corrosive on any equipment that this comes into contact with.
 It is also an amazing bleach.

 BioGuard`s Pool Tonic & Lo-Chlor`s StarverX do the job for us.
 Both products will remove phosphates (a major food source for algae) from pool water, preventing algae growth.
 Using these product makes pool sanitation more efficient against green pools and can reduce chlorine consumption.
 Product Features Benefits 133g/L Lanthaum Glycolate Hexahydrate.
 Prevents algae growth by removing phosphates, a major food source.
 Negligible effect on water balance.
 Useful for pools exposed to phosphate rich environments, such as swimming pets, birds, heavy rain, garden beds, floods, dust storms, areas with many trees, country areas.
 Classified as Non-Dangerous Good.